MicrosoftDocs/WSL/commandline/WSL/about.md

 # BASH Running in Ubuntu on Windows

+> **Important note**
+  This is the first release of this brand new technology and it is branded “beta” deliberately – it’s not yet complete!
+We know there are issues and incomplete features, you should expect some things to work and for many things to fail.
+But we appreciate you playing with this feature and helping us identify the issues we need to fix in order to deliver a great experience.

 ## Overview
 Windows provides developers with a familiar Bash environment.
 This environment will allow users to: